communitybridge/easycla/docs/Add-or-Delete-CCLA-Managers.md

    ![Add CLA Manager pane](imgs/CLA-Managers-pane.png)

-1. Enter the Linux Foundation identification of the CLA manager who you want to add, and click ****SAVE****.
+1. Enter the Linux Foundation identification of the CCLA manager who you want to add and click **SAVE**.

    ![Add CLA Manager](imgs/CLA-Add-CLA-Manager.png)

-The CLA manager is listed under CLA Managers.
+The CCLA manager is listed under CLA Managers.

-### Delete a CLA Manager
+### Delete a CCLA Manager

-1. Click **Delete** next to a CLA manager to remove that person as a signatory.
+1. Click **Delete** next to a CCLA manager to remove that person as a CCLA signatory.

 1. Click **DELETE** on the Delete Manager confirmation dialog.

-The CLA manager is removed from under CLA Managers.
+The CCLA manager is removed from under CLA Managers.